Marshal-AM/blitzwing/README.md

 straight from the project's own user-story doc, and each one produces **on-chain proof that anyone can check** — no trust in Blitzwing required.

-**Story 1 — "I want to earn HBAR with my spare PC."** Dana has a gaming PC that sits idle most of the day.
+**Story 1 — "I want to earn HBAR with my spare PC."** Dana has a **CPU-only PC with no GPU** that sits idle most of the day.
+Even without a graphics card, she can host a handful of the model's layers.
 She installs the CLI, tells it how many layers her machine can handle, and gives it her Hedera account ID.
 The operator mints her a company-owned ENS name — `host-abc123.blitzwing.eth` — and publishes her layer range and payout account as on-chain records.
 Her machine starts serving.
 When a request routes through her, she's paid HBAR within seconds, and she can open HashScan or the HCS audit